Kartik-kgb/Dual-Stream-Deepfake-Detection/README.md

 ## 🏆 Contribution
 This project demonstrates that in low-data regimes, **adding a new signal modality (Frequency)** is more effective than regularization techniques (Augmentation) for Deepfake detection.

+## 🛡️ License & Citation

+The code in this repository is licensed under the MIT License.
+If you use this code or model in your research, **you must cite the following:**

+> V, Karthik.
+(2025).
+"Dual-Stream Spatial-Frequency Network for Data-Efficient Deepfake Detection."
+GitHub Repository. https://github.com/YourUsername/Dual-Stream-Deepfake-Detection